 A less than ideal childhood and upbringing ultimately prepared Karen Sherbut for the role of her life as a role model, mentor, and humanitarian.
 In this capacity she is able to provide what she so desperately had once needed; ultimately improving the lives of many young women, their families, and loved ones.
 Karen’s dream of providing for homeless teenage girls came to fruition in 1996, when Karen and her husband founded The Safe Haven Foundation of Canada.
 In a volunteer capacity at the helm of the Foundation, Karen’s steadfast commitment to Safe Haven Foundation continues to shape a better and brighter future for all of us.
-With over 35 years of senior marketing, management, and leadership experience, Karen has been extensively involved in the development and implementation of strategic plans and financial planning at both grassroots and national levels.
+With over 35 years of senior marketing, management, and leadership experience, Karen has been extensively involved in the development and implementation of programs at both grassroots and national levels.
 An engaging and innovative leader, Karen’s focus on results-oriented programs, financial accountability, public relations, and award-winning campaigns have provided an enviable advantage to the Foundation at no cost.
 Karen’s passion remains visible and reflective through the time she dedicates not only to Safe Haven Foundation but also to the many boards and advisory roles she has undertaken over the years.
-She has also served as the Vice President of Britgary Properties for the past 22 years and leads the marketing and public relations strategies for the company.
+Her story continues to inspire and strike hope.
+Such recognitions include: 2002 Global TV Woman of Vision; 2019 Woman of Inspiration; Hillberg and Berk 2019 Women Who Sparkle; CTV’s Inspiring Calgarian; 2020 L’Oréal Paris Women of Worth Honouree; and recognition through The Philanthropist as one of Canada’s 150 leaders in the non-profit sector.
+She has also served as the Vice President of Britgary Properties for the past 25 years and leads the marketing and public relations strategies for the company.
 In recent years, Karen’s expertise has expanded to include operations and strategic planning of some of the Britgary’s newest endeavors.

 Treasurer & Co-Founder